WestonSF/ArcGISDataToolkit/ReadMe.md

 ## Requirements

-* FTP server setup
+* FTP server setup on server
-* Setup DataUpdateFromZip tool as Geoprocessing service (public as secure doesn't work) with these parameters:
+* Setup DataUpdateFromZip tool as Geoprocessing service with these parameters:
 	* Log File is a constant (defined when publishing tool)
 	* Database is a constant (defined when publishing tool)
 	* Update folder is a constant (defined when publishing tool)